aegisblade/aegis-python/README.md

 def main():
     """
-    The main() function will run on your local machine and start two jobs on AegisBlade with the above functions.
+    The main() function will run on your local machine and start a job on AegisBlade running the helloworld() function.
     """

     # Calling aegisblade.run() will start the job on a server managed by AegisBlade.
     # AegisBlade will handle provisioning hosts, deploying your code, and running it.
+    print("Creating Aegisblade job...")
     job = aegisblade.run(lambda: helloworld())

     # Return values are serialized and can be fetched when the job is finished.